fernandoleitebarreto/Delphi-Piano/README.md

-# Delphi-Tip-1---Como-fazer-um-Piano
+# Delphi-Piano
-Delphi Tip #1 - Como fazer um Piano
+Here is an example of how to create an piano sample using Delphi